-July 4th Fireworks Go Hi-Tech In Fire-Prone Areas, As Drone Shows Are Planned In Western States
+Fourth Of July Fireworks Go Hi-Tech In Fire-Prone Areas, As Drone Shows Are Planned In Western States

 “I don’t think a drone display is going to make people ‘ooh and ah’… There’s a real thrill in being able to light your own fireworks.
 When they introduced lasers, it didn’t take away from the firework experience at all.”

 However for areas that had to cancel fireworks due to fire advisories, drone shows could be a great alternative.
-Whether they’ll be introduced in cities that don’t have worries about fire safety, remains to be seen.
+Whether they’ll be introduced in cities that don’t have worries about fire safety remains to be seen.

 Intel has made its mark in the drone show sector, by heading large-scale drone shows that have been broadcast on national TV.
-In addition to their work on the Super Bowl and Winter Olympics drone shows, Intel recently had an LGBTQ-themed show at their Folsom, California campus on June 23.
+In addition to their work on the Super Bowl and Winter Olympics drone shows, Intel recently had an LGBTQ-themed show at their Folsom, California, campus on June 23.